lsst-dm/dmtn-056/design.rst

     .. py:method:: assemble(parent, components, parameters=None)

-        Assemble a compound :ref:`ConcreteDataset`.
+        Assemble a compound :ref:`InMemoryDataset`.

         Virtual method: must be implemented by derived classes.

         :param parent:
-            An instance of the compound :ref:`ConcreteDataset` to be returned, or None.
+            An instance of the compound :ref:`InMemoryDataset` to be returned, or None.
-            If no components are provided, this is the :ref:`ConcreteDataset` that will be returned.
+            If no components are provided, this is the :ref:`InMemoryDataset` that will be returned.

-        :param dict components: A dictionary whose keys are a subset of the keys in the :py:attr:`components` class attribute and whose values are instances of the component ConcreteDataset type.
+        :param dict components: A dictionary whose keys are a subset of the keys in the :py:attr:`components` class attribute and whose values are instances of the component InMemoryDataset type.

         :param dict parameters: details TBD; may be used for parameterized subsets of :ref:`Datasets <Dataset>`.

-        :return: a :ref:`ConcreteDataset` matching ``parent`` with components replaced by those in ``components``.
+        :return: a :ref:`InMemoryDataset` matching ``parent`` with components replaced by those in ``components``.

 SQL Representation
 ------------------